BandwidthExamples/python-end-conference-with-text/README.md

 After calling the BANDWIDTH_PHONE_NUMBER, the member will join the conference

 ###Ending the conference
-The next text message sent by USER_PHONE_NUMBER will signal the end of the conference.
+The next text message sent by USER_PHONE_NUMBER to BANDWIDTH_PHONE_NUMBER will signal the end of the conference.
 You can send anything you like, and that text message will be forwarded to all members of the conference.
+The conference will then end